Arkiralor/filedata_OOP/README.md

 Contains the timestamp for when the script was last run.

 ### Time_Backup.TXT
-Contains a timestamp for before the files were created so it can be used to test the script; customise as per need.# filedata_OOP
+Contains a timestamp for before the files were created so it can be used to test the script; customise as per need.